 The examination is open to any student enrolled in a high school in Iowa, Minnesota, North Dakota, South Dakota, Nebraska and select areas in Illinois.
 It will cover those topics in physics that would normally be studied by students during the FIRST SEMESTER of their high school physics curriculum.

 The principal of each participating school, or his/her delegate, is asked to supervise the objective-type examination, which should be done at your school at a specified time in January.
 The precise date may be chosen to accommodate your students.
 However, we require that all students at your school take the test at the same time and place to avoid academic dishonesty.

 Again this year, the test will be administered on the Internet.
 The exam is given in two parts.
 Part one is multiple choice with no partial credit.
 Part two is multiple choice composed of multiple problems for which partial credit is assigned.
 Students should write their solutions for part two on 8½ x 11 paper and these should be mailed to our department by the proctor.

-The person who will administer the test (proctor) should fill in their information and obtain further information on the Proctor's registration website.
+The person who will administer the test (proctor) should fill in their information and obtain further information on the Proctor's registration page.

 Students wishing to take the test should register online.